justinjradi/smooth-scrolling-mouse/README.md

 The MCU development board was soldered onto perfboard along with Kailh silent mouse switches, pull-down resistors, and pin headers to form a mainboard.
 A PMW3610-DM optical mouse sensor breakout board was used for cursor tracking.
 Lastly, scrolling was implemented using a joystick.

-The joystick chosen was a replacement for the Nintendo switch joystick and which was chosen because of its small size, low force required to displace, and built-in button.
+A replacement joystick for the Nintendo switch and which was chosen to control scrolling/panning because of its small size, low force required to displace, and built-in button.
 Additionally, an FPC connector breakout board was used to interface with it.

 <img src="images\inside.jpg" style="zoom:100%;" />